-To record your audio with Audacity, connect your mic with you computer (or use the built-in one), make sure the right mic is selected under input device.
+To record your audio with Audacity, connect your mic with your computer (or use the built-in one), make sure the right mic is selected under the input device.
 Next, click the red button to start recording and start speaking.
 Once you are done, click the Stop button.

 #3 Remove Bad Audio

 Only professional get their audio right in the first attempt.
 And since you are reading this, chances are you are not a professional (at least not yet).
 So let’s remove the repeated audio or gaps you have in your audio.